 - Peroneus brevis stretching exercises

 - Sports massage for peroneus brevis injuries

-The Peroneus Brevis tendon inserts into the outside of the foot.
-A strain to the tendon can occur where it inserts into the foot causing pain.
+The Peroneus Brevis tendon inserts into the 5th matatarsal bone on the outside of the foot.
+A strain or rupture of the tendon can occur at the point of insertion.

-The tendon of the Peroneus Brevis muscle helps you go up on your toes (plantar flexion) and also pulls the outside of the foot upwards (eversion).
+The peroneus brevis muscle plantar flexes and everts the foot or pulls the toes up and the foot outwards.
 Its tendon attaches to the fifth metatarsal on the outside of the foot.
-This muscle can get very tight in runners especially those who run a lot on roads.
+The end of fifth metatarsal can be felt as the bony prominence on the outside of the foot.
+The peroneus brevis muscle can get very tight in runners especially those who run a lot on roads.

 Peroneal tendon ruptures usually happen following a traumatic event, such as an ankle sprain.
 Acute injuries to this tendon can be either tears or avulsions.
 An avulsion occurs when a muscle force is so strong that it pulls off a section of bone at the attachment point.
 A tear of the tendon can be partial or complete.
 Most tears are actually longitudinal, along the length of the tendon.